Rear End Collisions in Nashville

 The most common injuries we see in the Nashville area from rear-end collisions are neck and back.
 This is supported both by statistical evidence as well as my personal observations based on over twenty five years of experience.

-According to the Insurance Institute for Highway Safety, spinal injuries to the neck are the most common insurance injury claim in the U.S. Additionally, after having represented literally thousands of people injured from being rear ended, the most common complaint is neck pain and low back pain.
+According to the Insurance Institute for Highway Safety, spinal injuries and neck are the most common insurance injury claim in the U.S. Additionally, after having represented literally thousands of people injured from being rear ended, the most common complaint is neck pain and strain, otherwise known as whiplash, and low back pain.

 Often the injuries sustained in a rear-end collision can develop over time and become chronic, particularly with neck pain.
 Further, and unfortunately, because of the biomechanics at play, there is not necessarily a correlation between the amount of property damage suffered in the impact and the severity of the injury.